ArduPilot/ardupilot_wiki/common/source/docs/common-understanding-altitude.rst

 Understanding Altitude in ArduPilot
 ===================================

 ArduPilot documentation uses the word "altitude" often and in many different ways and contexts.
-Not all "altitudes" mean the same thing, and an good understanding of what altitude means in any given context is important to understand expected operation and behavior.
+Not all "altitudes" mean the same thing, and a good understanding of what altitude means in any given context is important to understand expected operation and behavior.

 .. image:: ../../../images/altitudes.jpg